ice-wm/manual/icewm-10.md

 - `StrongPointerFocus = 0`

-  When focus follows mouse always give the focus to the window under mouse pointer - Even when no mouse motion has occured.
+  When focus follows mouse always give the focus to the window under mouse pointer - Even when no mouse motion has occurred.
 Using this is not recommended.
 Please prefer to use just ClickToFocus=0.

 - `FocusOnMap = 1`